tidepool-org/TidepoolApi/docs/device-data/data-types/basal/suppressed.md

 ---

-## Supressed Suspend Basals
+## Suppressed Suspend Basals

 A suspend basal can embed a scheduled, automatic or temporary suppressed basal, *even if that basal already contains a suppressed basal event*.
 For example:

 * A user's blood glucose is falling and they program a temp basal (which embeds a suppressed scheduled basal) in an attempt to prevent hypoglycemia
 * However, the user's blood glucose continues to fall and the insulin pump suspends insulin delivery (due to the automatic low glucose suspend feauture)
-* This creates a suspend basal that embeds a supressed temp basal, which is still embedding a suppressed scheduled basal
+* This creates a suspend basal that embeds a suppressed temp basal, which is still embedding a suppressed scheduled basal

 ---